EmbodiedMind/DiffusionPolicy-Robotics/README.md

   <img src="./timeline.png" alt="image info">
 </div>

-Since 2022, research on diffusion policies for robotic manipulation has consistently shown superior performance over traditional methods in various tasks.
-Despite this growing body of work, there is a significant gap in comprehensive survey papers that thoroughly analyze this rapidly evolving field.
+Since 2022, research on diffusion policy for robotic manipulation has demonstrated consistently superior performance compared to traditional methodologies across diverse tasks.
+Despite the rapid growth and promising results in this field, there remains a notable absence of comprehensive survey literature that systematically analyzes and synthesizes developments in this evolving research field.

 <table>
   <tr>